 For instance, if we give our partner a hug every time he or she says, “I love you,” if the hug is what our partner wants, he or she will keep saying, “I love you.”
-If we choose to keep this pattern going because it’s supportive and enjoyable, we’re creating a path to the treatment we want.
-And since it draws best behaviors from everyone, it’s win-win!
+If we choose to keep this pattern, because it’s supportive and enjoyable, we’re creating a path to the treatment we want.
+And since it draws best behaviors from everyone, it’s win-win.

-If we want people to act differently toward us, we’ll need to act differently ourselves.
+If we want people to act differently toward us, we’ll need to begin by acting differently ourselves.
 And choosing to stop being triggered will deactivate our buttons and give us back our power.

-Step one is to stop protesting.
-If we want to let people know that their behavior is unacceptable to us, it doesn’t work to say: “You can’t treat me like this anymore!”
+If we want to let people know that their behavior is unacceptable to us, it!”
 If we want people to act differently, it doesn’t begin with training them.
 It begins with retraining ourselves.

-Step two is to not be available for treatment we don’t like.
+What works is to not be available for treatment we don’t like.
 People will get the message and stop doing it, because people don’t do what doesn’t work.
 Refusing to be available doesn’t necessarily mean walking away from people or situations.
 It means not providing the expected response.
-A predictable response teaches people to treat us in a predictable way, while a new response trains new action in us as well as in others.
+A predictable response from us teaches people to treat us in a predictable way, while a new response trains new action in us as well as in others.

-Step three is to consistently acknowledge best behaviors because that’s how we coach people, in a cooperative and constructive way, to give us the treatment we want.
+The answer is to consistently notice and acknowledge best behaviors, because that’s how we coach people, in a cooperative and constructive way, to deliver to us the treatment we want.
 Whatever qualities in people we vibe with are the qualities that will return to us, in response.
 So we need to vibe with the qualities of caring and cooperation.
-That means behaving in a way that will get us what we want – by being what we want.
+That means behaving in a way that will get us what we want, by being what we want.